Skip to main

 • Robert DiPaola — Provost and Co-Executive Vice President for Health Affairs; Professor, College of Medicine; Co-Chair, UK ADVANCE Team

-• Trey Conatser — Director, Center for the Enhancement of Learning and Teaching; Office for Faculty Advancement; Co-Chair, UK ADVANCE Team
+• Trey Conatser — Assistant Provost for Teaching and Learning; Director, Center for the Enhancement of Learning and Teaching; Office for Faculty Advancement; Co-Chair, UK ADVANCE Team

 • James Aaron — Staff Senate representative; Biomedical Intelligence Reporting Officer, Center for Clinical and Translational Science